breiti78/craftbeerpiLCD/README.md

 ## Hints

 > Changing a LCD_xxxx parameter in the parameters menue or any
-> file in LCDDisplay folder always requires a reboot.
+> file in LCDDisplay folder usually requires a reboot.
+> Concerning reboot have a look in the comments of the parameters.
 > A new fermenter should have a target temperature and at least one step defined.
 > It maybe necessary to restart craftbeerpi after adding a new fermenter.
 > Sometimes it lastes a long time till the fermenterstep starts running.